edenartlab/sd-lora-trainer/README.md

 ## Setup

-Install all dependencies using `pip install -r requirements.txt` and run:
+Install all dependencies using
+`pip install -r requirements.txt` then you can simply run:
-`python main.py -c training_args.json` to start a training job.
+`python main.py -c training_args.json`
+to start a training job.

-Adjust the arguments inside `training_args.json` accordingly.
+Adjust the arguments inside `training_args.json` to setup a custom training job.

 ---

-You can also run this through cog as a docker image:
+You can also run this through Replicate using cog (~docker image):
 1. Install Replicate 'cog':

 ```